smartenergycontrol-be/SEC-HA-Integration/README.md

 # Home Assistant smartenergycontrol.be component

-Custom component for Home Assistant to calculate hourly prices for all Belgian energy contract on the market
+Custom component for Home Assistant to calculate hourly prices for all Belgian energy contracts on the market (fixed, flexible and dynamic)

 ### Sensors
-cunsuption and injections prices for all contracts in the datasource.
-Hourly today and hourly next day when available trought the entso-e intgration.
+cunsuption and injections prices for all contracts in the Vreg V-test datasource.
+Hourly today and hourly next day when available trought the entso-e API.
 Also a sensor that holds all distributor and government parameters for electricty price calculation.

 ------
 ## Installation